Jamie's Phuket Blog

 (above) Family members jumping .. we enjoyed an evening BBQ at Ao Thungsang Bay and will go there again!

-Our house for sale in Chumphon
+Our house in Chumphon

 Chumphon Hotels